 - What you spend on copayments or coinsurance

-The out-of-pocket maximum for plans on the health insurance marketplace is usually higher, and the federal limit on an out-of-pocket maximum prevents it from becoming too high.
-In 2021, the out-of-pocket maximum can't be higher than $8,550 for an individual and $17,100 for a family for all insurance plans on the health insurance marketplace.
+Plans on the health insurance marketplace usually have a higher out-of-pocket maximum than plans through an employer.
+However, the federal limit on an out-of-pocket maximum prevents it from becoming too high.
+For 2024 plans, the out-of-pocket maximum can't be higher than $9,450 for an individual and $18,900 for a family for all insurance plans on the health insurance marketplace.

 - Payments toward deductible